 - In the junior novel's prologue, we have this line:

 "And no one, not a single soul, has ever played it twice."

 - When Alan is being sucked into the game and therefore Jumanji itself, he desperately calls out for Sarah to roll the dice on the chance that she will roll a five or an eight and immediately set him free.
 Instead, she runs away when a group of bats envelope her, and Alan is then trapped in Jumanji for twenty six years.

 The Cartoon Series

 - The Stalker (see above).
-A demonic Grim Reaper-like figure, implied to be at least the avatar for whatever sentience controls Jumanji, who wants those dice and is a total Implacable Man.
-He continues to follow Alan, wanting to kill him and restore the game, chasing him deep into the clockwork that make up the game.
+A demonic Grim Reaper-like figure, implied to be at least the avatar for whatever sentience controls Jumanji (expanded material explicitly describes him as both Jumanji's protector and a "Game Over" demon).
+In the episode "No Dice", he wants those dice and is a total Implacable Man.
+He continues to follow Alan, wanting to kill him and restore the game, chasing him deep into the clockwork that makes up the game.

-The reveal that the game requires that there must always be a Hunter, so if you kill Van Pelt, you immediately take his place.
+- The reveal that the game requires that there must always be a Hunter, so if you kill Van Pelt, you immediately take his place.
 Which means that Van Pelt might not be the first, but may just be an unlucky previous player.

-Worse in that the above nearly happens to Peter, before Alan and Judy figure a way to bring Van Pelt back.
+- Worse in that the above nearly happens to Peter, before Alan and Judy figure a way to bring Van Pelt back.

 - Professor Ibsen is an exceptionally terrifying case of a mad scientist since he creates all sorts of deadly creatures for Jumanji simply because the game tells him to and that he sees himself as above any responsibility his creations do when killing the players.
 In his first appearance, he uses a laptop taken from the real world to take over the world of Jumanji and essentially declare himself "Jumanji" (effectively God).
 He becomes more vengeful and dangerous after the kids foil his plans.